austinbnetworking/laravel-cheat-book/databases/factories-seeding.md

 In our seeder file, we manually define data using the `create()` method provided to us by our Model.

+File: `/database/seeders/DatabaseSeeder.php`

+*Note: You must import the Model before you can use it’s methods.*

 ```php
 Listing::create([
     'title' => 'Listing One',